-Your golf tournament is quickly approaching, and as one of the prizes for your golf contests (hole in one contest, putting contest and/ or shootout), you’ve decided to team up with your local car dealership to insure a vehicle.
+Your golf tournament is quickly approaching, and as one of the prizes for your hole in one or putting contest, you’ve decided to team up with your local car dealership to insure a vehicle.
 Great choice!
 Want to give your new auto sponsor the biggest bang for their sponsorship buck?
 Here’s how…

 When insuring a vehicle at your golf tournament, you’ll want to have the dealership you’re working with, drive the vehicle that’s being offered out to the course.

 According to Zak Woodhead, Risk Manager with Hole In One International’s sister company, Odds On Promotions, “We strongly suggest that the vehicle be driven out on the golf course and parked either on the tee box, or right next to it, for maximum visibility.
 After all, every golfer has to approach the tee box during a hole in one golf contest!
 Even better, golfers can then open the door to the vehicle, take a seat inside, and experience the pleasant aroma of that new car smell!
 Keep in mind that Hole In One International will also provide you with a 30 x 30″ target hole sign, at no additional cost, so you can advertise the hole sponsor’s name/company, as well as a description of the vehicle’s make, model and year!”